 Once you start building something with microcontrollers, one thing you need to take into account is a programming adapter.
 This is a device which allows uploading compiled code into the chip.
 I don’t know if this is still fun to build your DIY programming adapter which is not guaranteed to support all chips nor it will be safe and reliable.
 AVR microcontroller niche is one of the most interesting when talking about programmers.
 If you take a look at the AVRDUDE configuration file, you will find that there is about 50 of them.
 Many of them are DIY while others are official.

 When I started with microcontrollers I also was looking for cheap and easy to build programming adapter.
 So I have built several if few years.

 First of them was RS232 based programmer that worked with then popular PonyProg software.
 Later followed LPT port programmer:

 They both worked well either with PonyProg or AVRDude.
-But then COM and LPT ports became obsolete, so next logical move was USB interface.
-Probably most popular USB based DIY programmer was USBASP – originally developed by Thomas Fischl.
+But then COM and LPT ports became obsolete, so the next logical move was a USB interface.
+Probably the most popular USB based DIY programmer was USBASP – initially developed by Thomas Fischl.
 Again it works with AVRDude software.
-But problem was with clumsy updates and driver stability.
-For some people it works, for some they claim it won’t.
-I have built mine and it worked pretty well.
+But the problem was with clumsy updates and driver stability.
+For some people it works, for some, they claim it won’t.
+I have built mine, and it worked pretty well.